 How to get your Resume Noticed

 The job market is competitive, there’s no doubt about that.
-Your resume is usually your first chance to make a positive impression on the prospective employer, so taking time to re-write or re-design your resume is worth it.
+Your resume is usually your first chance to make a positive impression on the prospective employer, so taking the time to re-write or re-design your resume is worth it.
 If you’re unsure or have no time, then hire a certified resume strategist.
 Polishing up your resume can make a big impact.
 Recruiters are often faced with stacks of resumes to sift through, making yours memorable will help to make you stand out.

 Follow the Application Directions